onlinehub0808/-smart-contract-best-practices/README.md

 Solidity offers low-level call methods that work on raw addresses: `address.call()`, `address.callcode()`, `address.delegatecall()`, and `address.send`.
 These low-level methods never throw an exception, but will return `false` if the call encounters an exception.
 On the other hand, *contract calls* (e.g., `ExternalContract.doSomething()`) will automatically propagate a throw (for example, `ExternalContract.doSomething()` will also `throw` if `doSomething()` throws).

 If you choose to use the low-level call methods, make sure to handle the possibility that the call will fail, by checking the return value.
-Note that the [Call Depth Attack](https://github.com/ConsenSys/smart-contract-best-practices/#call-depth-attack) can cause *any* call to fail, even if the external contract's code is working and non-malicious.

 ```
 // bad